-This DOCD provides for the drilling and completion of Well A, installation of a well protector structure to be designated as Caisson No. 006, installation of a 6" lease term bulk gas pipeline, and commencement of production from the target sands as detailed in Appendix C of this DOCD.
+This DOCD provides for the installation of a lease term pipeline and commencement of production from the target sands as detailed in Appendix C of this DOCD.
+The drilling and completion of Well No.008 and installation of a well protector caisson was provided for in a previously submitted EP.